geraldmc/geraldmc.github.io/_posts/2016-07-12-docker-mac.md

 ### What is the infrastructure cost?

 The Docker engine itself is a very lightweight (around 80 MB total) component that is installed on a bare metal server, a VM or in the cloud.
 This is the only infrastructure needed.
-No hardware required.

 ---

 ### Can Docker help manage my infrastructure?

 Docker isn’t designed to manage infrastructure (the platform itself is infrastructure agnostic).
 Instead, it *manages applications* and helps to ensure that apps run smoothly, regardless of infrastructure.
 This provides the agility, portability and control necessary to forget about infrastructure.
-What you can't forget your team is still responsible for.
+What you can't forget about your team is still responsible for.

 ---

 ### How many containers may be run per host?

 The answer depends on your environment, the size of your application and the amount of available resources (i.e. CPU).
-Containers don't magically create new CPUs.
-They do provide a more efficient way of utilizing those resources.
-Containers are lightweight and only last as long as the process they run.
+Containers don't magically create new CPUs though they do provide a more efficient way of utilizing them.
+Containers are lightweight and often last only as long as the process they run.

 ---